DataDog/dd-agent/README.markdown

     dogstreams: /var/log/web.log:parsers:parse_web

 or

     dogstreams: /var/log/web.log:/home/dog/parsers.py:parse_web

+or even

+    dogstreams: /var/log/web.log:/home/dog/parsers.py:parse_web:arg1:arg2

 The `parsers:parse_web` portion indicates that the custom Python function lives in a package called `parsers` in the agent's `PYTHONPATH`, and the parsers package has a function named `parse_web`.

+Extra arguments to be passed to the custom parser (after all normal positional arguments) can be added as additional colon-separated values.

+Alternately, a class with a `parse_line()` method can be given:

+    dogstreams: /var/log/web.log:/home/dog/parsers.py:WebParser:arg1:arg2

+Additional colon-separated values will be passed as extra positional arguments on the end of each function invocation (if a function is given), or only once at object creation if a class is given.

+Class-based dogstream parsers may have arbitrary keyword arguments added in the future (giving information such as logger or filename); thus, for forwards compatibility, `**kwargs` should be accepted and unrecognized arguments silently ignored.

-The agent's `PYTHONPATH` is set in the agent startup script, `/etc/init.d/datadog- agent` for agent versions < 2.0, and in the supervisor config for agent version >= 2.0.
+The agent's `PYTHONPATH` is set in the agent startup script, `/etc/init.d/datadog-agent` for agent versions < 2.0, and in the supervisor config for agent version >= 2.0.

 As an alternative you must use an absolute path to a parser python file